Leucos Cinea Pendant Lamp

 Manufacturer: Leucos, Murano, today located at Salzano, Italy, 25 km from Venice.

 This pendant lamp was designed by architect Giusto Toso.
 Giusto Toso was born in 1939 on the Murano island near Venice, Italy.
-He graduated in architecture and in 1960 he started working for Fratelli Toso.
-In 1963 he worked for several years as an interior architect.
-In 1969 he started to work as designer for Leucos.
+He graduated in architecture.
+In 1960 he started working for Fratelli Toso.
+Since 1963 Giusto Toso worked for several years as an interior architect.
+He started to work as designer for Leucos in 1969.
 Since 1985 for the Barovier & Toso company.
-He specializes in industrial design, architecture restoration and interior design.
+Giusto Toso specialises in industrial design, architecture restoration and interior design.
 Today he lives and works on an island in the Sile river at Musestre (Treviso), some 30 km (18.6 miles) from Venice.

 In 2015, Leucos was purchased by RARA RES, an holding belonging to Italian entrepreneur Riccardo Candotti.
 Also iTRE and MURAnOdueGALLERY are part of the group.